 - What are the financial obligations of membership?
 Are there any extra costs the semester you join?

 - Explain what the time commitment looks like for an average week in the life of a member.
 What happens if I have a time conflict?

-- What is required during the new member education process?
+- What is required during the new member education/orientation/intake process?
 How much time does it take?
-Can I see a copy of the new member program?
+Can I see an outline of the new member education/intake program?
 What percentage of new members are initiated?

 - What is your organization's position on hazing?

 - What does this organization do to support its members academically?
 What is the chapter GPA?

 - What does this organization do for the College and community?
 What are your expectations of members in regards to participating in community service?

 - Are the members involved in activities outside of the fraternity?

 - What is your organization's relationship with other fraternities and sororities?
 What do you think your reputation is on campus?